hslua/lua-style-guide/README.md

     **[[⬆]](#TOC)**

-## <a name='variables'>Variables</a>
+## Variables

   - Always use `local` to declare variables.
 Not doing so will result in global variables to avoid polluting the global namespace.

     ```lua
     -- bad